-We are a Data Controller for the purposes of the Data Protection Acts 1988 and 2003 (“the Acts”) and the General Data Protection Regulation (“the GDPR”) which takes effect from 25th May 2018.
+We are a Data Controller for the purposes of the Data Protection Acts 1988 and 2003 (“the Acts”) and the General Data Protection Regulation (“the GDPR”).

 In using this web-site, we will only ever ask you for personal information in response to a request from you for one of our products and services and we undertake to retain this information for no longer than is necessary for the purpose for which it was obtained.
 The purpose of the request for information will be apparent from the type of transaction being initiated by you.